-If you want a limited-release copy of my new book, How to Have a Better Life, visit this page and grab a copy while you can.
-If the books are sold out by the time you make it there, make sure to get on the waiting list.
+If you want a limited-release copy of my new book, How to Have a Better Life, visit this page* to watch my latest training on Feeling Better.

 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It's the truest shortcut to self-development we have ever created!

 - A brief run-through of what I cover in my new book, How to Have a Better Life.